TheRaccoon00/chromium_watcher/README.md

 # chromium_watcher
-Tool for logging all websites consulted with chromium
+Tool for logging all websites consulted with some browsers (chrome, chromium, opera, firefox-esr)